 The sport of basketball is how many locals associate the name Kegerreis.
 Don lettered all three years of high school and was Second Team All-League as a sophomore in 1973.
 He scored 249 points and averaged 13.1 ppg that season while pulling down 159 rebounds as well.
 At the time, it was thought to be the most points scored by a sophomore in school history.
 Don also earned First Team District 6 honors that season, helping the team go 9-9 overall as a small school in the AAA (large school) division.

 As a junior in 1974, Don scored 310 points and grabbed 158 rebounds and was named First Team All-League and First Team District 6 once again.
 The team was 5-9 in the NOL and 7-11 overall.

 Don then went on to score 300 points in leading the league and had 196 rebounds during his 1975 senior campaign.
 He was named team MVP and First Team All-League and District 6 once again, and earned Special Mention, All-Ohio.
 The team finished 6-8 in NOL and 9-9 overall.

 At the time of graduation, “Keg” was second all-time with 859 career points (behind fellow Hall of Fame inductee Jere Crosby with 948).
 He also started all 58 games during his three years in high school.
 He then continued his basketball career at Heidelberg College in Tiffin, lettering twice.

-Don has worked for Hewlett Packard Enterprise for the last 38 years as a Senior Chair Analyst.
+In 1987, Don received a Bachelor of Science in business administration from Regis University.
+Don has worked for Hewlett Packard Enterprise for the last 38 years as a Supply Chain Analyst.
 He and his wife, Wanda, have lived in Fort Collins, CO since 1979.
 They are parents of Amy Dietrich (40), Keith Kegerreis (29), Matthew Kegerreis (26), and Grace Wright (18).